irvine-jonga/irvine-jonga/README.md

-Certainly!
-Here's a more eloquent and succinct version of your GitHub README:

 Hi there, I'm Irvine! 👋

 I'm a passionate Computer Science student with a keen interest in the dynamic intersection of Fintech and Artificial Intelligence.
 My curiosity lies in exploring the potential of high-growth startups within the Fintech space.